Please view our Newsletter for instructions on how to register.

 What holidays does the PSL observe?

 The PSL will not play on New Year's Day, Easter, Memorial Day weekend, Fourth of July, Fourth of July weekend, Labor Day weekend, Thanksgiving, or Christmas.
 The PSL will play on Mother's Day, Father's Day, Halloween, Marathon Sunday, and any Pittsburgh sports playoff game (Steelers, Penguins, Pirates).
 Certain facilities will observe other holidays and we will work your game schedule around those dates accordingly (example: YWCA will close on President's Day and MLK Day).
 If your team cannot make a scheduled game, please submit a forfeit form.
+If your team is scheduled a game on a non-listed religious holiday which will force your team to forfeit please email your league coordinator and we can schedule a bye for you.
+Note that we ask that all requests of this nature are done at the beginning of the season so we can fairly adjust the schedule.

 Is alcohol permitted at my game?